codefordayton/dhrn-screener/README.md

 * `npm install` to install dependencies.
 * `npm run dev` to run a local version.

+To run dockerized version:

+* `npm run build` to build the application
+* `docker-compose up` to run using docker-compose

 Pushes to the `main` branch are auto-deployed.

 Ask me (Dave Best) if you'd like commit-bit on the repo.
 Otherwise, feel free to fork the repository and submit merge requests.